-My heart lies in the space between memories and life, where images capture that fleeting moment of brilliance that remind you that this happened, we were there.
+My heart lies in the space between memories and life, where images capture that fleeting moment of brilliance that remind us, “when this happened, we were there.”

 Visitors to special places leave their mark by inscribing “I was here.”

 My work is my way of saying “We all were here.”

 I am currently working as a Videographer/Editor for the International Brotherhood of Electrical Workers (IBEW) in Washington, DC.
 Take a look at the VIDEO and STILLS pages for some of my favorite projects.
 Check back for more new work on our Vimeo channel often.

 I earned a Master’s degree in photojournalism at the University of Missouri’s School of Journalism in August 2011, and completed internships with National Public Radio (NPR.org) and The Seattle Times.